Placement Testing, Registration & Application FAQs

 Shadowing is available in the morning from 8:25am to 11:30am.

-WIHI Shadowing - for students in grades: 8th, 9th & 10th - Dates will be posted in November, but are typically: Mondays, Tuesdays & Thursdays.
+WIHI Shadowing - for students in grades: 8th, 9th & 10th - Click here to request a Shadow Date

 We are unable to offer appointments on Wednesdays & Fridays at this time due to our schedule.

-WIMA Shadowing - for students in grades: 5th, 6th & 7th - Dates will be posted in November, but are typically: Mondays, Tuesdays & Thursdays, starting in April.
+WIMA Shadowing - for students in grades: 5th, 6th & 7th - Click here to request a WIMA Shadow Date

 We are unable to offer appointments on Wednesdays & Fridays at this time due to our schedule.